-ICFR is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the annual financial statements for external reporting purposes in line with IFRS.
+ICFR is designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the interim financial statements for external reporting purposes in line with IFRS.
 Management is responsible for establishing and maintaining adequate internal controls over financial reporting appropriate to the nature and size of the Company.
-However, any system of internal control over financial reporting has inherent limitations and can only provide reasonable assurance with respect to annual financial statement preparation and presentation.
+However, any system of internal control over financial reporting has inherent limitations and can only provide reasonable assurance with respect to interim financial statement preparation and presentation.

-In conjunction with the transition to the new IFRS 9, Financial Instruments and IFRS 15, Revenue from Contracts with Customers, the Company has determined that the adoption of these new accounting standards did not have a significant impact on its control environment.
+In conjunction with the transition to the new IFRS 16, Leases, the Company has determined that the adoption of these new accounting standards did not have a significant impact on its control environment.